VincentAlcazer/StatAid/paper.md

 # Statement of need

-`StatAid` is a R package designed to fit the needs for every-day statistical analysis in science.
+`StatAid` is an R package designed to fit the needs for every-day statistical analysis in science.
 The package provides all the tools necessary to perform a complete data analysis in an intuitive ready-to-use graphical interface.
 Any user with no coding skill or no software with paid-license available can easily perform all the steps of a good statistical analysis, from dataexploration/quality check to multivariate modeling.
 The online version of `StatAid` render it accessible everywhere, even on computers with restricting software installation policies.

 As an evolving open-source software, another goal of `StatAid` is also to fit specific needs by allowing users to request particular feature implementation for their study.